+44(0) 113 343 4798 (email preferred). House 5 Rm 3 first floor.

 Making Meaning: Literary Research in the Twenty-first Century in Jonathan Bate, ed., The Long View: The Value of the Humanities (London: Bloomsbury/AHRC, 2010), 272-82.

-The Value in the Public Value of the Humanities: A UK Perspective in Margaret Kelleher, ed., Restating the Value of the Humanities (Dublin: Royal Irish Academy, 2012), forthcoming.
+The Value in the Public Value of the Humanities: A UK Perspective in Jane Conroy and Margaret Kelleher, ed., Restating the Value of the Humanities (Dublin: Humanities Serving Irish Society Consortium, 2014), pp.12-14.